 Be it indoors or outdoors, a little bit of physical exercise can get your heart pumping and instantly make you active.
 Whether you decide to take a walk, hit the gym, attend a yoga class, or go for a run, exercising your muscles and getting rid of tension will help ensure you have a calm and relaxing day.
 Even if some day you do not have the time to exercise, make sure that you do not sit in the same place for hours.
 Go for small walks or plug in your earphones and roam around in the house to stretch your muscles.

-Even if you do not consider yourself a creative person, it does not mean you cannot occasionally get our of your comfort zone and try something new.
+Even if you do not consider yourself a creative person, it does not mean you cannot occasionally get out of your comfort zone and try something new.
 Be it doodling or writing in a journal, all these are ways to calm your mind.
-During weekends, see if you can join various clubs/communities or develop a hobby that will encourage you to think out of the box and create something that is not related to your work.
+During weekends, see if you can join various clubs/communities or develop a hobby that will encourage you to think out of the box.
+And perhaps, create something that is not related to your work.

 Listen to Music